w3c/w3c-website-frontend/docs/front-end-integration/craftcms-graphql.md

 ## Working out what content fields to retrieve

 There are a lot of content fields exposed in GraphQL.
+The trickiest thing in GraphQL is working out what fields to select and the exact format to use in GraphQL.

-To make it slightly easier to work out what to select you can review the entry types setup in CraftCMS.
+You can refer to the planning doc [W3C Content Types + Fields](https://docs.google.com/spreadsheets/d/10p_TzKw2OPz80feWzRIN2bbpqYJeXXADnDT93xgKq2Y/view) to help confirm the different fields for each content type.
+You can also review the exact setup in CraftCMS.

 To do this login to the CMS and go to _Settings > Content > Sections_.
 Find the section you are interested in and select the _entry type_ you want to view content fields for.
 This displays the content configurator and lists all custom fields